Year : 2017

 10. Stylists can send the kind email or message to the user for the their next availability when they're not available.

-After research and solution development, I created brand identity, UI screen designs, and signature icons base on google material design framework.
+After research and solution development, I created brand identity, UI screen designs, and signature icons.
+Also, motion graphics and some of the UI elements followed google material design framework.

 Many International clients who are not fluent in English, struggle to communicate with their stylists in English, These minimal icons and simple layouts are a good way to collect user's hair data.
 This specific queries about user's hair texture, hairline, face shape, and language proficiency will be used for proper hairstylist match in the future.